 Our Infant Outdoor Education Programme provides children with the freedom to explore a variety of different environments, with an emphasis on Forest School learning.
 Pupils are encouraged to be curious, develop empathy and love for their environment, and lead their own direction in their interaction with the natural world.

-Mr Simon Percy - Head of Adventure and Outdoor Education
+Mr Simon Percy, Head of Adventure and Outdoor Education

-Clifton High School's Bristol location affords close links with Forestry England, Belmont Estate and Farmlink, all of which provide a well-curated, bespoke outdoor education experience, tailored to enrich the learning journey of every child in our Infant School.
+Our Bristol location affords close links with Forestry England, Belmont Estate and Farmlink, all of which provide a well-curated, bespoke outdoor education experience, tailored to enrich the learning journey of every child in our Infant School.
 These include:

 - Beach School is where art, design, construction, science and drama unite in a unique beach setting.